timesama/timesama.github.io/about.md

 permalink: /about/
 ---

-My name is Time, I'd present myself in this page.
+Hi, my name is Valeriia.
 I'm a chemist and I like chemical stuff, so there'll be a lot about chemistry and science.
-U can write me e-mail on related topics.
-I'm always glad to answer.
+You can write me e-mail on related topics.